 Title IV requires schools to comply with specific teaching standards and provide educational resources that would facilitate high-quality learning.
 Once these requirements are met, the educational institution gets accreditation as a Title IV school and gets federal funding for its students.

 To acquire Title IV designation and become eligible for federal aid programs, institutions of higher education (IHE)—public, private, for-profit, nonprofit, and vocational —must satisfy the program integrity triad.
+It also applies to online course platforms provided by these institutions.
 The IHE must be:

 Program integrity is important in the implementation of Title IV in schools because it underscores the role of the state, the role of the accrediting agencies, and the role of the federal government in ensuring compliance as well as administrative and fiscal integrity.
 To provide consumer protection is the role of the state, to provide quality assurance is the role of accrediting agencies, and to provide oversight of compliance is the role of the federal government.
 Both program design and resource investments are crucial to the effectiveness of Title IV programs.